Yuffster/sinatra-docker-barebones/README.md

 This repository stores a barebones example of using a Docker image to serve a Ruby app.
 Useful for making sure that you're running Docker correctly.

+This README plus the pdocumentation on how to structure a Dockerfile](https://docs.docker.com/reference/builder/) should be all you need to get started with automated builds using Docker.

 Starting from a fresh **Ubuntu 15.04** (not **14.04** since we're using [systemd](https://www.digitalocean.com/community/tutorials/systemd-essentials-working-with-services-units-and-the-journal)) install...

 ## Install dependencies (docker.io, git)